-Hope into Action: Black Country is a housing charity that is seeking to #MakeHomelessnessHistory by partnering with others including the Church to break individual and systemic cycles of poverty.
+Hope into Action: Black Country is a housing charity that is seeking to #MakeHomelessnessHistory by partnering with others including the Church to create a housing system that leaves no-one behind.

 Our Mission and Values